ivadomed/ivadomed/README.md

 |----------|----------|-------|-----------|-------|-----------|--------|-------------|
 | Baseline | 99.85    | 95.42 | 1.193     | 91.67 | 94.92     | 96.07  | 99.92       |

+For more details on the meaning of the evaluation metrics, please see [Prados et al. (look for: Validation Metrics)](https://www.sciencedirect.com/science/article/pii/S1053811917302185#s0050).

 ## Data

 The working dataset is derived from the [Spinal Cord MRI Public Database](https://osf.io/76jkx/).
 The processed dataset that should be used for training the model is available [here](https://osf.io/agp3q/).
 When training a model, make sure to indicate the [checksum SH2](https://osf.io/agp3q/?show=revision) inside the `config.json` file.